beingzy/user_recommender_framework/README.md

  - NNUserRecommender
  - PairwiseDistMatrix

-## How to use experiemntation framework to evaluate recommendation system
+## How to use experimentation framework to evaluate recommendation system
 1. Conduct an experiment of applying Nearest Neigbour-based recommendation system:
 ```python
 from user_recommender_framework.network_simulator import *